-- Have something to present at the beginning of class that can take up to 15-20 minutes if needed, perhaps with lots of visual examples, animated or otherwise.
+- Bring everyone together and present at the beginning of class for a few minutes if needed, use visual examples rather than text, animated or otherwise.

-- Visual Scripting is the way forward for teaching how to add behaviours in Unity (but this needs to be designed and tested before I can really know for sure!)
+- Visual Scripting is the way forward for teaching how to add behaviours in Unity, rather than hand-typing code during class.

 There are a few things to keep in mind about the course I recently delivered.
 Firstly, Unity is technically challenging material to learn.
 Secondly, the course is delivered in a short evening class once per week.
 This presents lots of interested challenges!